rajamuthuns/terraform-infra-orchestrator-enhanced/README.md

 - **Environment issues**: Confirm workspace and tfvars file settings
 - **Deployment failures**: Check logs and module documentation

-## 🎯 Summary
+## Summary

 This GitOps Terraform Infrastructure Orchestrator enables you to:

-1. **🧩 Orchestrate multiple base modules** with minimal configuration
+1. **Orchestrate multiple base modules** with minimal configuration
-2. **🔄 Deploy batch resources** using for_each patterns
+2. **Deploy batch resources** using for_each patterns
-3. **🔗 Link modules together** using reference variables
+3. **Link modules together** using reference variables
-4. **🌍 Manage multiple environments** with workspace isolation and GitOps promotion
+4. **Manage multiple environments** with workspace isolation and GitOps promotion
-5. **📦 Add new modules easily** following established patterns
+5. **Add new modules easily** following established patterns
-6. **🎛️ Configure everything** through environment-specific tfvars files
+6. **Configure everything** through environment-specific tfvars files
-7. **🚀 Automate deployments** with GitOps branch-based promotion workflow
+7. **Automate deployments** with GitOps branch-based promotion workflow

-**Start building your infrastructure today** - clone this repository, configure your environment-specific tfvars files, and commit to dev branch! 🚀
+**Start building your infrastructure today** - clone this repository, configure your environment-specific tfvars files, and commit to dev branch!